WISE-Developers/fire_growth_modelling_documentation/Meeting_Minutes_031622.md

 _Neal_ - into the repos and project areas now.
 Wanted to come back to the previous conversations about issues and bugs.
 Wanted to report an issue on the PSaaS installer, there's also a change over from RedMine to GitHub.
 Are we moved over to GitHub now?

 _Franco_ - Yes we've moved over, RedMine will stay up, but we will no longer be using it for reporting and tracking.

+** After Brett left **
+1) Rob updated the team on the NWT COntract
+2) Rob updated the team on the AB COntract